rafelafrance/traiter/README.md

 - I also attempted writing my own shift-reduce parsers.
 The resulting Python code was slow and the parsers began to become very *ad hoc*.

-- I also tried to use a parser combinator library (`pyparsing`) which was a vast improvement in developer time and code clarity but ballooned the run-time by two orders of magnitude.
+- Finally, I tried to use a parser combinator library (`pyparsing`) which was a vast improvement in developer time and code clarity but ballooned the run-time by two orders of magnitude.

 ## List of traits extracted (so far)
 - Body body mass